hzsolt21/hzsolt21.github.io/_posts/2019-06-25-part1-CyberKillChain.markdown

 <h3> 3 - Delivery: </h3>
 <b> Attack </b> - This phase involves attacker sending the malicious payload to the victim by e-mail or other means.
 Delivery methods of attacker's vary usually depending on the organization's weakest link.
 Humans are the weakest link to an organization usually.
 So the following are the common delivery methods used by attackers:
 * Phishing Email
-* Email with Malicious Document
-* Email with Malicious PDF files
+* Email with Malicious Attachments (ISO, PDF, WORD File with Macros, HTAs etc.)
 * Drop few infected USB drives in a public place etc.